FAQ's about Concordia College

 From where has the faculty earned their degrees?

-Professors at Concordia are the top in their fields and are graduates of such elite institutions as Yale, Columbia, NYU, University of Pennsylvania, Oxford University, and Eastman School of Music.
+Professors at Concordia are the top in their fields.
 They continue to learn through travel, study, and research; to publish articles, books, musical scores, and CDs; and are in demand as lecturers both here and abroad.
 Faculty comes to Concordia for the love of teaching and their interest in seeing students excel beyond the classroom.
 All courses and labs are taught by faculty, not graduate assistants.

 What percentage of students receive financial aid?